 Best laundry detergent

-While you might be tempted to add additional detergent to your dirty compression shirt, only require a fraction of that is actually required.
+While you might be tempted to add additional detergent to your dirty compression shirt, it only requires a fraction of what is required.

 Using a Washing Machine

 Check the labels.
 Most compression shirts will say “machine wash”, however, launder them like you would delicates.
-It is recommended to wash compression clothing together or use a mesh laundry bag for delicates when washing with other clothing items.
+Wash compression clothing together or use a mesh laundry bag for delicates when washing with other clothing items.

 Hand Wash Only